akashnag/ash/README.md

 ## Ash

-Ash is a simple command-line code editor with modern key-bindings, and is capable of working with multiple files simultaneously.
+Ash is a terminal code editor with modern key-bindings.

 ## Contributing